KeyboardKit/KeyboardKit/README.md

 ## Demo Application

 This repository contains a demo app that demonstrates different keyboards, like `alphabetical` (lowercased, uppercased and capslocked), `numerical`, `symbols`, `emojis` and `images`.

-It's not intended to be production ready, but rather to give you inspiration to how you can build your own keyboards.
+The demo app is not intended to be production ready, but rather to give you inspiration to how you can build your own keyboards.
+Just keep in mind that your keyboards can look anyway you like.
+They don't have to look like a system keyboard.

 To run the demo app, open and run the `Demo/Demo.xcodeproj` project, then enable the keyboards under system settings.
 Enable full access to support all features, like audio and haptic feedback.

+Note that you may have to update the KeyboardKit dependencies for the demo to run.
+If so, you can do that under `File/Swift Packages/Update to Latest Package Versions`.